Home » Bee Farm Blog » Recipes » Honey Roasted Pecans – Easy Recipe

 Pinterest Hidden Image

-Honey roasted pecans are a great snack option for the person on the go.
+Honey roasted pecans are so easy to make that everyone should give it a try.
+The sweet simplicity of this recipe seems almost magical.
+A great snack option for the person on the go.
 They store and travel well and are a healthy addition to your diet – when consumed in moderation.
-Being a beekeeper, I enjoy using raw honey whenever possible – while limiting the use of regular sugar.
+Being a beekeeper, I especially enjoy the natural goodness of raw honey whenever possible.
 The light honey glaze on these toasted nuts adds just enough sweetness.

 Red dish of honey roasted pecans with brown sugar sprinkle.

-One of the key points of making this recipe is to avoid soaking the pecans in liquid.
+One of the key points of making this honey roasted pecan recipe is to avoid soaking the pecans in liquid.
 You want to enhance the pecan flavor – not drown it in a sugar coating.
 Toasting them briefly in the oven helps bring out the natural flavor too.

 Listed ingredients needed to roast pecans with honey and brown sugar.